BirdVox/birdvoxclassify/docs/taxonomy.rst

 Introduction
 ------------

-In the context of the BirdVox project `BirdVox <https://wp.nyu.edu/birdvox/>`_, we limit the scope to a subset of bird species.
+In the context of the `BirdVox <https://wp.nyu.edu/birdvox/>`_ project, we limit the taxonomical scope to a subset of bird species.
 This subset is formalized via a taxonomy file which is used to both specify what species we are interested in as well as describing the output of a particular model using the taxonomy.
 In fact, model names refer to the taxonomy they use (as well as the MD5 checksum of the